anna099/hegel/individuality/3-giving.md

 of law-giving reason takes consciousness closer to the realisation that the subjective *and* the universal must be combined in a shared way of life (that is, *spirit*) in order for moral maxims to have any concrete content.

+If it is always the case for Hegel that the undermining of a claim to truth is what takes us to a more *comprehensive* truth, it must also be the case that the weaker, narrower claim must come first.
+Consequently, pre-spiritual reason has one last attempt before we arrive at the stage of spirit.
+This last attempt is what Hegel calls **law-testing reason**, and it is, in some sense, a little more humble than law-giving reason: rather than trying to *command* humanity on the basis of pure reason or 'common sense', consciousness now sets about to use its reason merely for *testing* laws (or maxims) that are already presented to it.